damian-lis/portfolio-website/README.md

 ### FORM DELETE LOGIC PART:

-### 3.36.
-Description of the setSelfDestructEventToMainComponent method (inside the handleFormSubmit method)
+<h3 id="form-setselfdesctructeventtomaincomponent-method">3.36.
+Description of the setSelfDestructEventToMainComponent method (inside the handleFormSubmit method)</h3>

 After the handleFormSubmit method is delayed via the setDelayFn helper, the setSelfDestructEventToMainComponent method is called, the calling example and implementation of which is shown below: